alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-ruling-on-zina-where-one-is-away-from-spouse.md

 ---
-layout: post
-title: "Ruling on Zina especially where one is away from the spouse"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 4765, Question 1"
+date: 2020-08-29
 hijri: Muharram 10, 1442
-date: 2020-08-29
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-category: [zina, marriage]
-summary: "A Muslim is prohibited to commit Zina, even if he is away from his wife for one or two years or more.
-He has to travel to his wife to satisfy his desire through lawful means and to achieve chastity."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 4765, Question 1
+summary: A Muslim is prohibited to commit Zina, even if he is away from his wife for one or two years or more.
+He has to travel to his wife to satisfy his desire through lawful means and to achieve chastity.
+title: Ruling on Zina especially where one is away from the spouse
 ---

 ### Question: